redwoodjs/redwood/docs/docs/environment-variables.md

 You can provide environment variables to each side of your Redwood app in different ways, depending on each Side's target, and whether you're in development or production.

-> Right now, Redwood apps have two fixed Sides, API and Web, that have each have a single target, nodejs and browser respectively.
+> Right now, Redwood apps have two fixed Sides, API and Web, that each have a single target, nodejs and browser respectively.

 ## Generally